-Shoulder Instability
+Shoulder Instability Treatment in Nebraska

 Understanding Shoulder Instability

-Shoulder instability symptoms occur with activity of the shoulder unlike symptoms from advanced arthritis or rotator cuff tendinitis or impingement which may be painful even at rest.
+Shoulder instability symptoms occur with activity of the shoulder, unlike symptoms from advanced arthritis or rotator cuff tendinitis or impingement, which may be painful even at rest.

 X-ray Findings